flolu/flolu.de/posts/linux-password-manager-and-sync.md

-In case `dmenu` isn't focused after starting, and hence you can't select passwords, then you might need to disable Wayland.
+In case `dmenu` isn't focused after starting, and hence you can't select passwords, then you might need to disable Wayland (And use X11 instead).
 This can be done by editing the `/etc/gdm/custom.conf` file:

 ```bash
 sudo sed -i -e 's/#WaylandEnable=false.*/WaylandEnable=false/' /etc/gdm/custom.conf
 ```

+After editing you need to restart your computer.
+If you are using a laptop you might run into some issues with touchpad gestures afterwards.
+This can be fixed by installing the [X11 Gestures](https://extensions.gnome.org/extension/4033/x11-gestures) GNOME extension and [touchegg](https://github.com/JoseExposito/touchegg#installation).

 There are also some [other options](https://www.passwordstore.org/#other) to access your passwords from a user interface: